 By Emma Marshall

 You know it’s spring when flower buds start to appear, stems start peeping out from their winter beds and colourful petals are blooming here, there and everywhere.
-And there’s no better place to realise that spring has arrived than a visit to the Keukenhof gardens in the Netherlands.
+And there’s no better place to realise that spring has arrived than a visit to Keukenhof 2021 in the Netherlands.

-Read on for essential information on visiting the Keukenhof Gardens 2021.
+Read on for essential information on visiting Keukenhof 2021.

 - 2 Where are the Keukenhof gardens?